learning-svg/teachers.schedule/README.md

         },
         folderCnt: function (n) { return n + ' open'; },
         noTeachersOpen: 'No teacher has set up a weekly schedule yet',
+        noEmailWarning: "This teacher hasn't entered an email yet, so their classes are matched by name.
+Ask them to open the link and fill it in for accurate matching.",
         colName: 'Name',
         colLineId: 'LINE ID',
+        colEmail: 'Email',
+        emailMissing: '(not set)',
         colKeyword: 'Match Keyword',
         colFirstSeen: 'First seen',
         colLastUpdated: 'Last active',